csun-arcs/arcs_cohort_gazebo_sim/README.md

 - [Configuration Files](#configuration-files)

 ## Overview
-This package sets up a Gazebo simulation for the ARCS Cohort robot, with the following features:
+This package sets up a Gazebo simulation for the ARCS CoHORT rover, with the following features:
 - A customizable robot model loaded via URDF/Xacro from the `arcs_cohort_description` package.
 - Simulated sensors, including a Stereolabs Zed camera (with configurable resolution) and an optional LiDAR.
 - Support for differential drive and ROS 2 control plugins for robot actuation.